clay-moss/UCS-IMC-Firmware-Update-Automation-Tool/README.txt

 DOCUMENTATION:

-Enter 'exit' at "username","UCS IP", or "password" prompt to exit program, or just use the red X button.
+Enter 'exit' at "username","UCS IP", or "password" prompt to exit program

-There is NO error checking at the prompts.

 File path should be formatted, for example as, '/folder/huu.iso'.